loufranco/loufranco/README.md

 ## Page-o-Mat Update

-In September 2023, I added features to support subtitles, optional titles per page variant, and a space for a footer at the bottom of lined journals.
+In September 2023, I added features to [Page-o-Mat](https://github.com/app-o-mat/page-o-mat) to support subtitles, optional titles per page variant, and a space for a footer at the bottom of lined journals.

 ## NerdSummit 2023